 Celebrate openness, reduce bias, avoid competition

-The award is meant to highlight and acknowledge endeavours to apply open research practices and not to rank submissions in a competitive manner.
+The award is meant to highlight and acknowledge endeavours to use open research practices and not to rank submissions in a competitive manner.
 A modified lottery system is used as it fits well with the 'open and fair' principles of the award.
 It is also expected to reduce bias, to increase diversity and to contribute to alleviate the competitive climate in academia.

 This award is inspired by the Open Research Award organized by the University of Reading.
 Our award guidelines are an adaptation of their Open Research Award Guidelines.
-We are thankful to the Open Research Working Group at the University of Reading, and especially to Dr. Robert Darby, for their support and advice in developing the University of Groningen Open Research Award
+We are thankful to the Open Research Working Group at the University of Reading, and especially to Dr. Robert Darby, for their support and advice in developing the University of Groningen Open Research Award.

-|Last modified:||18 June 2020 1.21 p.m.|
+|Last modified:||24 June 2021 4.21 p.m.|